 1. Crystal Apple (4.5, a bit bluer and clearer) (excellent blued true red, great for olive skin or brown eyes)

 2. Fast Track (TW 4.7) (red pink, excellent basic blush, especially if eyes are blue)

 1. Enchantment (6.3-6.4) (Bright Winter clear red, lovely alone or swirled with a wash of Pink Boost)

 2. Crystal Apple from True Winter.

-1. Baha (bit cooler than DA 7.3) (warm red rust, enough red to work as a warm DW option on some, maybe)
+1. Baha (bit cooler than DA 7.3) (warm red rust, a bit brighter than Boutique, for those near Dark Winter)

 2. Boutique (softer than 2.8) (bronzed rose, too red for True Autumn, warmer, lighter, and softer than Baha above)